 Social commitment and family

 In my spare time, I am involved in church and social institutions.
-I am a mentor of the Deutschlandstiftung Integration, an honorary knight of the Order of St John, a member of the board of trustees of the Ernst Ludwig Kirchner Society and an honorary board member of the Nordakademie Foundation.
+I am a mentor of the Deutschlandstiftung Integration, an honorary knight of the Order of St John, and a member of the board of trustees of the Ernst Ludwig Kirchner Society.
 He is also a reserve officer in the German Armed Forces (Lieutenant Colonel).
 In 2012 I received the White & Case Pro Bono Award and in 2019 the Fulbright Certificate of Excellence.

 I live with my wife and our daughters in Hamburg.

 I have published several law books and textbooks as well as numerous professional articles in renowned journals.
 In addition, I am active as editor, among others of the German professional journal "SanierungsBerater".
 I am quoted by many standard legal works and by courts in the fields of private law, corporate law and insolvency law.
 Furthermore, I regularly hold lectures on legal topics and am the nationwide head of the specialist lawyers' course in commercial and corporate law at Fuerstenberg seminars.
 I am also a lecturer at the German Lawyers' Institute and at the specialist seminars of the BetriebsBerater.
 A detailed list of my scientific publications and lectures can be found here.

 In accordance with the German Corporate Governance Code (DCGK), the supervisory board should also consist of independent members.
 Such members may not have any personal or business relationship with the company, its executive bodies, a controlling shareholder or any company affiliated with it.